Marbella Residents Staycation

 If you prefer to get a little more involved then you could also book a cookery class at home and perfect your own skills whilst also enjoying a tasty meal or maybe you would enjoy learning about how Olive Oil is made and the different tastes and textures of our local award-winning creations?
 The team at D'Oliva are the best to contact for this experience.

 4. Enjoying a little luxuryAlways dreamt of escaping the summer heat and having the breeze in your hair as you view Marbella's beautiful coastline from the Mediterranean?
 Well now is your chance, and it's not as expensive as you may think to charter a Private Yacht and enjoy some freedom on the open sea.
 Click HERE for more info

 5. Learning new skillsFlamenco is taught in the schools here in Marbella but for all of us ex-pats that moved here how many of you really know how to dance a Sevillana?
-Fería may be cancelled in 2020 however that doesn't mean that you can't learn the steps for 2021!
+Get some classes in before Feria in June and wow the Spanish locals with your moves..
 The team at Nicolas Valiente have professional teachers that can come to your home to give a private lesson.